SethVandebrooke/SUM/README.md

 app.register(userData, done, fail)          | undefined         | Registers a user.
 app.update(userData, done, fail)            | undefined         | Updates user properties
 app.login(userData, done, fail)             | undefined         | Logs user in.
-app.logout(done)                            | object            | Logs user out.
+app.deleteUserAccount(userData, done, fail)                           | undefined            | Completely deletes user account app.logout(done)                            | object            | Logs user out.
-app.loggedIn()                              | boolean           | Returns true or false whether a user is logged in. app.loggedInAs()                            | string            | Returns username of the user that is logged in. app.currentUser()                           | object            | Returns the user object of the user that is logged in.
+app.loggedIn()                              | boolean           | Returns true or false whether a user is logged in. app.loggedInAs()                            | string            | Returns username of the user that is logged in. app.currentUser()                           | object            | Returns the user object of the user that is logged in. app.setSecurityQuestion(question, answer)                           | boolean            | Sets security question and answer for the logged in user and returns true if successfull. app.forgotPassword(uid, securityAnswer, newPassword, done, fail)  | undefined             | Changes the password for the user with the given uid if the answer matches the user's security question

 ### Example code